Andy Bell (Welsh musician): Oasis

 During 1999 with Hurricane #1 on hiatus, Bell moved from Oxford to live with his wife and daughter in Sweden.
 Bell was invited to join Oasis because they were looking for replacements for founding members Paul Arthurs and Paul McGuigan.
 At the last minute Bell had to learn to play bass as well as the entire Oasis catalogue before his first gig.

 While with Oasis, Bell regularly made songwriting contributions to the band.
 On Heathen Chemistry, Bell wrote the song "A Quick Peep".
 His song "Thank You For the Good Times" was featured as the B-side of "Stop Crying Your Heart Out" from the same album.
 On Don't Believe The Truth, he wrote "Turn Up the Sun" (which also opened every live show on the Don't Believe the Truth Tour) and "Keep the Dream Alive".
 On Dig Out Your Soul, he wrote "The Nature of Reality".
-Bell reunited with the band for the Oasis Live '25 Tour.
+Bell reunited with the band when they reformed and embarked on the Oasis Live '25 Tour.